LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

   * Physiological data monitoring and recording (ECG, pOx, Resp tracking);

 .. warning::
  It is possible to use additional peripheral devices provided by the Researchers; however, these must be approved by the Magnetic Resonance Safety Officer (MRSO) and the MRI Staff.
-The devices must meet the requirements for Electromagnetic Compatibility and Safety to ensure their suitability for use in Zone 4.
+The devices must meet the requirements for Electromagnetic Compatibility and Safety to ensure their suitability for use in Zone 4 (see `Planimetry <https://cimec-mrilab-wiki.readthedocs.io/en/latest/_images/MRI_Lab.png>`_ for more info about Zones).

 Stimulation PCs
 ---------